 Because of Kotlin or Java fully support Android framework and libraries and this app cannot run on any other operating system except Android.

 Because all operating system can support or execute these technologies using WebView(for Android) and UIWebView (for iOS).

-But if a company go with Hybrid approach (using React Native by Facebook, Flutter by Google, Phonegap by Adobe, Xamarin by Microsoft) or any other cross platform SDK, this will save their time, effort, development cost.
+But if a company go with a Hybrid approach (using React Native by Facebook, Flutter by Google, PhoneGap by Adobe, Xamarin by Microsoft) or any other cross-platform SDK, this will save their time, effort, development cost.

 In addition, Hybrid apps use a Native container (Cordova for example) which can communicate with framework specific libraries and frameworks.

 I suggest you to read this article about Kotlin Multiplatform Development and Kotlin Native.

 Kotlin is a statically typed programming language developed by JetBrains Inc.